Jacques M. Chevalier: Biography

 Jacques M. Chevalier was born on 10 May 1949 in Hull (now Gatineau), Québec.
 His father, the Honourable François Chevalier, was a member of the Order of Canada and served on the Quebec Superior Court and the Quebec Court of Appeal.

 Jacques M. Chevalier's academic career began in philosophy with a B.Ph from the University of Ottawa in 1969, followed by an Honours B.A. in anthropology from Carleton University in 1971.
 Chevalier completed his Ph.D. in Social Anthropology at the University of Edinburgh in 1977.
 He then joined the Department of Sociology and Anthropology at Carleton (Ottawa), where he taught until 2012.
-He was appointed Chancellor's Professor in 2003 and later named Chancellor's Professor Emeritus in recognition of his outstanding contributions to teaching, research, and service. ^{ }He was honoured with Carleton's Scholarly Achievement Award on five occasions (1979, 1981, 1983, 1993, 2002).
+He was appointed Chancellor's Professor in 2003 and later named Chancellor's Professor Emeritus in recognition of his outstanding contributions to teaching, research, and service.
+He was honoured with Carleton's Scholarly Achievement Award on five occasions (1979, 1981, 1983, 1993, 2002).

 Works

 Latin American Anthropology

-His first monograph, Civilization and the Stolen Gift: Capital, Kin, and Cult in Eastern Peru (1982), with a preface by political theorist Ernesto Laclau, sparked the Chevalier–Taussig debate, challenging prevailing explanations of underdevelopment and obstacles to modernization in Latin America. ^{ }Fieldwork in Latin America also produced A Land Without Gods: Process Theory, Maldevelopment and the Mexican Nahuas, coauthored with Daniel Buckles (1995).
+His first monograph, Civilization and the Stolen Gift: Capital, Kin, and Cult in Eastern Peru (1982), with a preface by political theorist Ernesto Laclau, sparked the Chevalier–Taussig debate, challenging prevailing explanations of underdevelopment and obstacles to modernization in Latin America.
+Fieldwork in Latin America also produced A Land Without Gods: Process Theory, Maldevelopment and the Mexican Nahuas, coauthored with Daniel Buckles (1995).
 It engages with the complex relations between culture, politics, and livelihood issues among indigenous people.

 In 1990, Chevalier co-founded the Sierra de Santa Marta Project in Veracruz, Mexico, funded by the International Development Research Centre.
 The action-research project contributed to the creation of the Tuxtlas Biosphere Reserve (1998), an area now preserved within UNESCO's biosphere network.

 Symbolic analysis and sign theory

 Chevalier's scholarship encompasses in-depth semiotic studies of literature, biblical texts and indigenous belief systems.
 In Semiotics, Romanticism and the Scriptures (1990), he offers a detailed reading of Longfellow's poem Evangeline and its biblical evocations, using a post-structuralist approach to sign theory and symbolism.
 A Postmodern Revelation: Signs of Astrology and the Apocalypse (1997) provides a comprehensive analysis of the New Testament's Book of Revelation, contextualizing it within the broader history of astrology.
 The Hot and the Cold: Ills of Humans and Maize in Native Mexico (2002) turns to the study of Nahua rituals and mythology and the conceptions of human and plant health and illness in native communities.
-Maffie, James.
-The Role of Hardship in Mexica Ethics.
 In The 3D Mind (2002), Chevalier further elaborates on his contribution to semiotics, with three volumes on the linkages between brain studies and the workings of language and consciousness.